-In this example the web design explores Adright’s tones of blue.
+In this example, the web design explores Adright’s tones of blue.
 Blue typically conveys credibility, focus, power, “business-like”.
-Adding a bright layer over images or video backgrounds gives an additional excitement to the design.
-The bright color catches user’s attention, while the image or video below the layer delivers further information.
+Adding a bright layer over images or video backgrounds gives additional excitement to the design.
+The bright color catches the user’s attention, while the image or video below the layer delivers further information.

-Here is another example using blue shades in the website of https://www.bcbcommunitybank.com/
+Here is another example using blue shades in the website of BCB Community Bank.

 A reason why blue is such a popular color among corporations is that nearly everyone can see blue or distinguish blue as a color different from others.
 While reds and greens are difficult to see for people with color-vision deficiency.

 HOP & SKIP THE COLOR WHEEL